Uninsured driver struck and killed discharged patient near St James's Hospital, Leeds Crown Court told

 He was also banned from driving for two years.

-A Kurdish interpreter relayed the proceedings to Hussain, who has previous convictions for driving while banned and driving with no insurance and without a licence.
+A Kurdish interpreter relayed the proceedings to Hussain, who has previous convictions for driving with no insurance and without a licence.

 David McGonigal, prosecuting, said Hussain had hired the Ford Tourneo from a rental company in London at 1pm on the day of the accident